tomwalder/php-gds/README.md

 At the time of writing, the `GDS\Store` object uses Datastore GQL as it's query language and provides a few helper methods for some more common queries, like `fetchById()` and `fetchByName()`.

-When you instanciate a store object, like `BookStore` in our example, it comes pre-loaded with a default GQL query of the following form
+When you instantiate a store object, like `BookStore` in our example, it comes pre-loaded with a default GQL query of the following form

 ```sql
 SELECT * FROM <Kind> ORDER BY __key__ ASC